citrontruc/unity-gaming-campus/README.md

 ---

 This project was coded for Unity.
 In order to try it, create a new unity project (we'll code it InfiniteRunner) and put the code from this git in the InfiniteRunner folder.
+Unity will ask you to install libraries (Like TextMeshPro).
+This project uses assets (models, animations and sounds) that need to be downloaded separately.
+You can get them from pixabay (sounds) or mixamo (models and animations).

 ## Description